jeeachoi/EBSeq_MultiPattern/README.md

 (2) Text file showing all possible patterns is provided

-You may also see the output on Shiny app (bottom) once it's done running.
+You may also see the output on Shiny app GUI (bottom) once it's done running.